On our cruise of the Panama Canal, we stopped in the beautiful South American port of Cartagena, Colombia.

 Today, the Palenqueras make most of their money from tourist photos, but you can still purchase their fruit as well.

-Be careful of funny math
+Be careful of funny math with the fruit ladies

 The ladies greeted the newly-arrived tourists and offered to pose for pictures.
 Our fruit lady told us that a picture would be $2, so Mr. SBC and I each had one photo snapped with her.
 Somehow that turned into $10 (must be some weird math).
 Just be warned that they may try to scam you.